Soil and Water Conservation District

 East Cascade Oak Partnership

-The East Cascades Oak Partnership (ECOP) is launching a new strategic plan to preserve, enhance, and restore Oregon White Oak (Quercus garryana) woodlands.
+The East Cascades Oak Partnership (ECOP) is made up of a group of people and organizations who recognize and want to preserve, enhance, and restore Oregon White Oak (Quercus garryana) woodlands.
 White Oak woodlands are important habitat to a wide range of animal, bird, and insect species and contiguous oak woodlands are fast disappearing.

 Pollinator and Beneficial Insect Program